browsh-org/www.brow.sh/downloads.md

 **It's not fast or saving me bandwidth**
 Browsh's main usecase is to be run on a remote server, such as a cloud VM, where there is fast and cheap bandwidth.
 You can then access Browsh's output over any normal SSH client or better yet [Mosh](https://mosh.org/) (though note that self-compiling Mosh is currently needed to get true colour support).
-You can also access Browsh's output via a normal browser by running Browsh in HTTP mode: `browsh -http-server`.
+You can also access Browsh's output via a normal browser by running Browsh in HTTP mode: `browsh --http-server-mode`.

 **It doesn't work on Windows**
 This is a known bug, it's not been a top priority because of the main usecase described